populse_mia.user_interface.data_browser package¶

 - createDimensionLabels(idx)[source]¶

-Create the dimension labels for the selected index.
+Create and configure dimension labels for the specified index.

 - Parameters: